-CCPA personal information definition
+CCPA PII definition

-“information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”
+Information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”

 According to the CCPA, person information is a broad category of all kinds of data ranging from the most straight-forward and intuitive personal data to things that might not at first sight seem like personal data at all.